Vitalik-Hakim/PeerSendX/doc/README_windows.txt

 PeerSendX-Qt is the original PeerSendX client and it builds the backbone of the network.
 However, it downloads and stores the entire history of PeerSendX transactions;
-depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more, just make sure it is connected and running.